Russell Investments' online game – What kind of advisor are you? – challenges advisors to evaluate approach

 This month marks 30 years of multi-asset investing using model strategy portfolios at Russell Investments.
 Additionally, for nearly two decades, Russell Investments has supported advisors' ability to enhance profitability and demonstrate their value to clients.
 Through Russell Investments' funds, advisors can help clients working to meet a variety of goals, from generating sustainable income in retirement to managing taxes.
 Likewise, Russell Investments' market insights can help advisors manage and respond to client concerns, and its educational tools and practice management insights can help take a practice to the next level, while managing potential pitfalls.

-For additional information, visit Russell Investments' Helping Advisors Blog.
+For additional information, visit Russell Investments' blog.
 Recent practice management issues discussed include:

 - How a focus on tax management can help uncover hidden assets and build a client base